Flying Kite Quilt Block Tutorial

 General Instructions

-Set up your sewing machine for paperpiecing: reduce the stitch length to 1.5 or 15-18 stitches/inch, install an open toe applique foot and, if you find it difficult to remove the paper after all the stitching is complete, install a 90/14 needle.
+Set up your sewing machine for paper piecing: reduce the stitch length to 1.5 or 15-18 stitches/inch, install an open toe appliqué foot and, if you find it difficult to remove the paper after all the stitching is complete, install a 90/14 needle.

 Step 1: Download and print the pattern

 You'll need to have Adobe installed on your computer.
-If you don't have it, click here to go to Adobe's website to download and install the most current version of the program.
+If you don't have it, click here to go to Adobe's website to download and install the most current version of the free program.

-Print the size of your choice:
+Print the size of your choice by clicking on it from the list below:

-NOTE: The pattern will look like it's backwards and that's exactly right.
-It's because the unit is asymmetrical and the printed side is actually the backside of the block.
+NOTE: The pattern will look like it's backwards, and that's exactly right.
+It's because the unit is asymmetrical, and the printed side is actually the backside of the block.

 Read my review of 6 paper piecing papers available on the market